ujjwalguptaofficial/fortjs-doc/docs/test/initialize.md

 ---
 title: "Initialize Controller"
-keywords: "test, unit, initialize, fortjs, node"
+keywords: [test, unit, initialize, fortjs, node]
 description: "initialize is a method in a controller which initializes a controller."
 ---